danludwig/eventsourced.net/README.md

 # Finally, navigate to http://localhost:5000 in your favorite browser.
 ```

-The very first time you run `dnx web`, the app will automatically download a couple of zip files (containing the database servers), extract them to the `devdbs` folder in your working copy of the repository, then start up each server.
-How long this takes will depend on your network bandwidth and machine performance, but shouldn't take longer than a minute or two once the zip files are downloaded.
-If you would like to monitor the progress of this, navigate to the `devdbs` folder which will be created in the root of your working copy of the repository.
-It should create 2 subfolders under `devdbs`, one for `EventStore` and another for `ArangoDB`.
-If you delete these folders, the app will recreate them the next time its web server is started.

-If you encounter any errors, try running `dnx web` at least one more time before [posting an issue here in GitHub](https://github.com/danludwig/eventsourced.net/issues).
-There can be race conditions during the very first startup while the databases are set up.
-Once they are set up, starting the app should be as simple as running `dnx web` from the `src/EventSourced.Net.Web` repository directory.

 To stop the app, type CTRL+C in each of the 3 command prompts until their processes are stopped.

-### On Windows with Visual Studio

 ### On MacOS